apache/cloudstack-documentation/source/adminguide/tuning.rst

 ================================================   ================   ===================================================================
 Global setting                                     Default values     Description
 ================================================   ================   ===================================================================
-expunged.resource.purge.job.delay                  180                Delay (in seconds) to execute the purging of an expunged resource initiated by the configuration in the offering.
+expunged.resource.purge.job.delay                  180                Delay (in seconds) to execute the purging of the DB records of an expunged resource initiated by the configuration in the offering.
 Minimum value should be 180 seconds and if a lower value is set then the minimum value will be used.
 ================================================   ================   ===================================================================